deinstapel/mcli-database-backup/README.md

   - vice versa for `REMOTE`
   - `REMOTE_PREFIX` - Prefix for the remote backups bucket names.
 - This will e.g. copy from `local/bucket` to `remote/prefix-bucket-s3-backup`

+## Postgresql backup

+For running postgresql backup, the used postgresql client version must match the server version.
+This image currently contains postgresql clients 12-15 (default=12).

+To change the postgresql client version, set the environment variable `DEFAULT_PG_VERSION` accordingly when running this image.